cdapio/cdap/docs/install-guide/source/install.rst

 authentication), the Reactor Master process will need to obtain Kerberos credentials in order to authenticate with Hadoop and HBase.
-In this case, the setting for ``hdfs.user`` in ``continuuity-site.xml`` will be ignored and the Reactor Master process will be identified as the Kerberos principal as which it is authenticated.
+In this case, the setting for ``hdfs.user`` in ``continuuity-site.xml`` will be ignored and the Reactor Master process will be identified as the Kerberos principal it is authenticated as.

 In order to configure Reactor Master for Kerberos authentication: